ijanos/ebedke/README.md

 is required to read posts from facebook pages.

 To test individual  providers invoke them as a separate script.
-For providers that use settings from the config use `python -m config provider/provider.py` to run.
+For providers that use settings from the config use `python -m provider.providername` to run.

 ## License